ophub/amlogic-s9xxx-openwrt/README.md

 ## Compilation and packaging method

-The following compilation or packaging methods, please choose the one you like.
+Provide multiple ways to generate the OpenWrt firmware you need.
+Please choose one method you like.
+Each method can be used independently.

 - ### Github.com One-stop compilation instructions